noersy/ajari-kbt_d/README.md

-# ajari
+## Ajari

-A new Flutter project.
+A mobile aplication for learning iqro.

-## Getting Started
+# Getting Started

-This project is a starting point for a Flutter application.
+This project bulid in Flutter.

 A few resources to get you started if this is your first Flutter project: